Maulik-Bambhaniya/Pixel-Fix/README.md

 ## Dependencies

--Flask: Web framework for Python.
+- Flask: Web framework for Python.
--Werkzeug: WSGI utility library for Python.
+- Werkzeug: WSGI utility library for Python.
--image_enhancer: Custom module for enhancing images using machine learning algorithms.
+- Image_enhancer: Custom module for enhancing images using machine learning algorithms.
--TensorFlow: Deep learning framework for building and training models.
+- TensorFlow: Deep learning framework for building and training models.
--Other dependencies specified in requirements.txt.
+- Other dependencies specified in requirements.txt.

 ## Features